B7M/PyGlide/docs/source/quick_publish_template.rst

 #.
 Scroll down to the bottom of the "GitHub Pages" section and check the box that says "Enforce HTTPS."
 This ensures secure access to your interactive HTML presentations.

-Now that your repository is set up, you can start adding your notebooks to the repository.
+Now that your repository is set up, you can add your notebooks.
 GitHub Pages will automatically generate the interactive HTML presentation for you in the Course_link file.
 To access it, click on the links.
 Now, you can share this link with others to allow them to interact with your data-driven presentation.

 .. note::
-    Make meaningful modification to the README.md file to reflect your project or presentation.
-You can also add a license to your repository by clicking on the "Add a license" button in the "About" section of the repository.
+    Make meaningful modifications to the README.md file to reflect your project or presentation.
+You can also add a license to your repository by clicking on the "Add a license" button in the "About" section.